Our pricing consulting experience spans 30 years and covers B2B and B2C industries as diverse as:

 Telecommunications (fixed and mobile, devices and services)

-Examining the common patterns across these businesses, we modestly proclaim 4 Laws that seems to hold in most cases.
+Examining the common patterns across our experience, we modestly proclaim 4 Laws of Pricing that seem to hold...

 1. Never get involved in a price war in Asia*.
 Or anywhere else.